 The History and Archaeology of the Bible

-Jean-Pierre Isbouts is a National Geographic Historian and a member of the Doctoral Faculty in the School of Leadership Studies at Fielding Graduate University.
+Jean-Pierre Isbouts is an art historian and best-selling National Geographic author.
+He has served as a member of the doctoral faculty at Fielding Graduate University, where he is a Humanities Professor, for more than 15 years.
 He earned his DLitt at Leiden University.

 01: The World of Genesis